 3. Check out the Shows.
 Beauty and the Beast Live on Stage, Finding Nemo the Musical and Festival of the Lion King are all really great shows and I think they are really cool to experience alone.
 You don’t have anyone to talk to and can really get absorbed in the action on stage.
 It’s a great way to treat yourself to something really enjoyable.

 4. Shopping.
-There is probably no better thing to do alone than to stroll around Downtown Disney by yourself.
+There is probably no better thing to do alone than to stroll around Disney Springs by yourself.
 Peek in all the shops, skip the stuff you aren’t interested in.
 Grab an ice cream at Ghiradelli and sit by the water to eat.
 It can be very relaxing to be alone in Downtown Disney.

 5. Resort hop.
 Hop aboard the monorail and tour each of the resorts on the line.
 Grab a snack at each one.
 End in time to sit on the beach at the Polynesian and watch the fireworks.
 Check out some of Chip’s articles on Resort Hopping here.